danallan/photo-dir-to-json/docs/photo-dir-to-json.album.md

 ## Album class

 The Album class represents a local directory of photos and an optional input metadata JSON file that conforms to `metadataSchema`<!-- -->.
 The class collates information about each photo inside of the album directory, combines it with the (optional but recommended) input metadata and provides it all in a single `albumSchema` metadata object.
-Additionally, the class provides a resize method to easily resize all photos in the album and save them to another directory.

 **Signature:**